apache/datasketches-website/docs/Community/NewCommitterProcess.md

     * On the form choose a preferred Apache ID.
 This will become your Apache email address, e.g. <ApacheID>@apache.org.
 When your account gets set up you will be able to specify a forwarding email address for messages sent to your apache.org email.
 You can look to see if your preferred ID is already taken at <https://people.apache.org/committer-index.html>.
     * Under notify project write *Apache DataSketches*
 * Note that the ICLA contains your confidential information and should only be sent directly to <secretary@apache.org> and not CC'd to this private@ email address nor to me
-* In your letter to the secretary please request the secretary to notify <private@datasketches.apache.org> once the ICLA has been recorded.
+* In your letter to the secretary please request the secretary to notify private datasketches mail list once the ICLA has been recorded.
 * Once you have sent your ICLA to the secretary please notify us on this private@ email address so that we can coordinate with the secretary in getting your account set up.

 After the ICLA has been recorded and your account created we will announce your joining the project on <dev@datasketches.apache.org>.